gautamsi/ews-javascript-api/README.md

     * issue - HTML Body is not working using `Appointment`
 * `GetUserOofSettings` and `SetUserOofSettings` on ExchangeService is ready to be used.
 * fix: Autodiscover issue fixed, where it throws exception when redirecting to office 365 using 302 redirect from CNAME dns record

+# Whats new v0.2

+* Attachment Operations
+    * GetAttachment method - load attachment information from Attachemnt or AttachmentId
+    * Create email message with attachment, sample code in Wiki

 # Getting Started